|Business Rating:||4.4 / 5|

 - You plan to designate another person to manage your account.

-- Use your card for most purchases in the first three months in order to earn the card’s sign-up bonus.
+- Use your card for most purchases in the first three months in order to earn the card’s introductory bonus.

 - If you transfer points, do so in 20,000-point increments to earn 5,000 bonus points.

-- Stay at Starwood hotels when you travel – you can earn up to five bonus points through your card and the Starwood loyalty program when you pay with the Starwood card.
+- Stay at Starwood and Marriott hotels when you travel – you can earn up to five bonus points through your card and the Starwood loyalty program when you pay with the Starwood card.

 - Redeem your points for a five night stay to earn the fifth night free.